Australia Cup: Results by team

-Since its establishment, the Australia Cup has been won by 5 different teams, and 8 different teams have contested in the final.
+Since its establishment, the Australia Cup has been won by 6 different teams.

 Individual honours

 Mark Viduka Medal

-The award given to the player of the match in each year's FFA Cup Final.
+The award given to the player of the match in each year's cup Final.

 Michael Cockerill Medal

 Named after the late former journalist and broadcaster, the Michael Cockerill Medal recognizes the tournament's standout performer from a Member Federation Club.

 Media coverage

 In the tournament's first season, 10 matches were broadcast live on Fox Sports.
 Internationally, several FFA Cup matches were broadcast live in South Asian nations, such as: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka, after a three-season deal with TEN Sports in 2014.

 In 2015 and 2016 Fox Sports streamed live all non-broadcast games via their online services.

 From 2017 onwards, 5 FFA Cup matches (from quarter finals) were broadcast live by beIN Sports in Asia-Pacific nations, such as: Brunei, Hong Kong, Indonesia, Malaysia, Philippines, Singapore, and Thailand.
 7 FFA Cup matches were broadcast live by BT Sport in the UK and Republic of Ireland.

 From 2018, at least 1 FFA Cup match per round was scheduled to be broadcast live by ESPN+ in the United States and in other countries where the rights were not sold, most of the matches were streamed live by YouTube via My Football channel.

 In 2017 the ABC held the Radio broadcast rights for FFA Cup matches, including the Final.

 In 2021 Network 10 and Paramount+ obtained the TV broadcast rights for the next 5 years, starting from the round of 32 of the FFA Cup/Australia Cup all the way until the finals.

+In 2025 Football Australia assumed broadcast production responsibilities from the Playoffs through to the Quarter Finals, with Paramount Australia taking over production for the Semi Finals and Final.
+Matches were shared between 10play, Paramount+ and Network 10.